dfelinto/blender-manual/manual/editors/3dview/toolbar/index.rst

    add_icosphere.rst

 The Toolbar contains a list of tools.
-Links to each modes Toolbar are listed below.
+Links to each mode's Toolbar are listed below.

 Object Mode
 ===========

-:doc:`Object Mode </scene_layout/object/tools/toolbar>`
+- :doc:`Object Mode </scene_layout/object/tools/toolbar>`

 Edit Mode